BarryDigby/CRT_workshop/docs/source/assignment/assignment_i.rst

 Help
 ----

-We are going to treat this like a proper hackathon.
+We will try to treat this like a proper hackathon.
 If you need help, let me know and I will clone your GitHub repository and checkout a branch for you and make the appropriate comments.
 It is up to you the implement the changes and merge the branch back to ``dev``.

-If your script is not properly indented I will send it straight back.
+Please use correct indentation, it is easier for me to spot mistakes.